-Note: This includes broadcasting through any medium, including social media advertisements. - (b) the publishing in a journal of an advertisement relating to the election; - (c) the display at a theatre or other place of entertainment, of an advertisement relating to the election; - (d) the production of an advertisement relating to the election, being an advertisement that is broadcast, published or displayed as mentioned in paragraph (a), (b) or (c); - (e) the production of any material in relation to the election (not being material referred to in paragraph (a), (b) or (c)) that is required under section 83 of the Electoral Act 2002 (Vic) to include the name and address of the author of the material or of the person authorising the material; - (f) the production and distribution of matter that is intended or likely to affect voting in an election which is addressed to particular persons or organisations;
+Note: This includes broadcasting through any medium, including social media advertisements. - (b) the publishing in a journal of an advertisement relating to the election; - (c) the display at a theatre or other place of entertainment, of an advertisement relating to the election; - (d) the production of an advertisement relating to the election, being an advertisement that is broadcast, published or displayed as mentioned in sub-guideline (a), (b) or (c); - (e) the production of any material in relation to the election (not being material referred to in sub-guideline (a), (b) or (c)) that is required under section 83 of the Electoral Act 2002 to include the name and address of the author of the material or of the person authorising the material; - (f) fees or salaries paid to consultants or advertising agents for: - (i) services provided in relation to the election; or - (ii) material relating to the election; or - (g) the carrying out of an opinion poll, or other research, relating to the election.